 When it comes to stock trading, people usually imagine Wall Street professionals, day traders, or retail investors.
 However, an often-overlooked group involved in the stock market is US politicians.
 Their trading habits can offer insight into their views on the economy and individual companies.
-Hence, in this guide, we’ll explore their stock trading strategies, providing a clearer picture of their preferences.
+Hence, in this guide, we’ll explore politician stock trading strategies, providing a clearer picture of their preferences.

 Receive Signals on US Senators' Stock Trades

 Stay up-to-date on the trading activity of US Senators.
-This signal triggers based on SEC updates on all the trades that are made by US Senators.
-Learn more.
+The signal triggers based on updates from the Senate disclosure reports, notifying you of their latest stock transactions.

 Long-term investor vs. short-term trader